rat-and-catcher/libdspl-2.0/README.md

 ## rat-and-catcher disclaimer
 This is a fork of Serge Bakhurin's libdspl-2.0 free digital signal processing algorithm library.

-The fork has made to have a copy of more or less current Serge Bakhurin's (http://en.dsplib.org/dspl/) DSP library copy; in general -- just for ourself.

 As we had to see for many years -- the code sometimes turns out available, sometimes not; sometimes at github.com but sometimes at souceforge.net.
+We unsure that this code is recent; but it compiled (Mingw / Linux gcc) and seems work.

-We respected the essential right of the author -- to put a match to his work, but once the code was published under LGPL (3+), it can be reproduced anywhere under the same LGPL 3+ conditions.
+We respected all of the rights of the author -- up to to put a match to his work, but once the code was published under LGPL 3, it can be reproduced anywhere under the same LGPL 3+ conditions.
 The Bakhurin's work is great.
 At least, for our opinion.

 So, the history: